First of all, what the heck is elevator pitch and why do we need to do it?

 Describe some of the current relevant issues and try to relate to the listener in the very beginning – it’ll be easier to attract attention and interest.
 Briefly and clearly indicate what kind of problem your product/service solves or what business opportunity you are offering to the listener.

 Ideally, you should be able to clearly describe the problem in two-three sentences.
-I’ve met some start-up entrepreneurs who were describe something with a zeal, and I was thinking, „So what?
+I’ve met some start-up entrepreneurs who were describing something with zeal, and I was thinking, „So what?
 What’s the problem here?“

 The more distracting or trivial this problem or opportunity is, the more likely it is that the listener loses interest.